Solar in Toms River, NJ: 2026 Cost, Savings & Payback

 Solar Energy in Toms River, New Jersey

 Toms River, New Jersey receives an average of 4.4 peak sun hours per day, offering adequate solar resources for homeowners looking to reduce their electricity bills.
-With electricity rates averaging 14.0¢ per kWh from PSE&G, near the national average, solar provides competitive returns on investment.
+With electricity rates averaging 14.0¢ per kWh from PSE&G, below the national average, but with rates rising 2-3% annually, the long-term savings are still meaningful.

 Toms River has a solar penetration rate of 8.8% — showing growing adoption of residential solar, with significant room for expansion.
 The cost of living index of 117.7 (national average: 100) means higher electricity costs, which amplifies solar savings.